krishna-swaroop/RGB-Spotify-Display/README.md

 For Spotify configuration, set the client_id and client_secret to your own.
 You may leave redirect_uri alone.
 I have also included a device_whitelist (disabled by default).

+## Adding New Custom Songs for RFID Tags
+TODO

 ## Acknowledgements
+Thanks to the repository by Kyle Johnson which was a starting point: `https://github.com/kylejohnsonkj/rpi-spotify-matrix-display`

 Thanks to allenslab for providing the original codebase for this project, [matrix-dashboard](https://github.com/allenslab/matrix-dashboard).
 You can find his original reddit post [here](https://www.reddit.com/r/3Dprinting/comments/ujyy4g/i_designed_and_3d_printed_a_led_matrix_dashboard/).
 This project is an adaption of his Spotify app for 64x64 matrices, while also packing some other improvements.

 Thanks to ty-porter for [his fork](https://github.com/ty-porter/matrix-dashboard) of matrix-dashboard from which my development branched from.
 The emulation support his [RGBMatrixEmulator project](https://github.com/ty-porter/RGBMatrixEmulator) added made it a breeze to develop efficiently.